 support the recruitment and retention of a high-quality teacher workforce;

-enable the school/academy/federation/trust to recognise and reward teachers appropriately for their contribution to the [school/academy/federation/trust];
+enable the school/academy/federation/trust to recognise and reward teachers appropriately for their contribution to the Cambois Primary School;

 help to ensure that decisions on pay are managed in a fair, just and transparent way.]

-[School/Academy/Federation/Trust Name] will pay all teachers in accordance with current legislation including, the Equality Act 2010 and the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000.
-[School/Academy/Federation/Trust Name] understands its obligations under equality pay legislation and will ensure that these are met.
+Cambois Primary School will pay all teachers in accordance with current legislation including, the Equality Act 2010 and the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000.
+Cambois Primary School understands its obligations under equality pay legislation and will ensure that these are met.

-[School/Academy/Federation/Trust Name] will pay all teachers in accordance with the current edition of the School Teachers’ Pay and Conditions STPCD (STPCD).
+Cambois Primary School will pay all teachers in accordance with the current edition of the School Teachers’ Pay and Conditions STPCD (STPCD).

 2.0 Scope

 The pay policy applies to all full time, part time permanent and temporary teacher employees.

+Where the Transfer of Undertakings and Protection of Employment Regulations (TUPE) apply to an employee, any enhanced terms will continue to apply.

 This pay policy covers the period 1 September 2023 to 31 August 2024.